zxbb1190/nodedb-json/README.md

 Checks if the specified key exists.

 #### `update(key, updater)`
+- If key references an object:
-Updates the value at the specified key using the provided updater function.
+  - Updates the value at the specified key using the provided updater function.
+If key references an array:
+  - Finds an element in the array that matches the predicate and updates it using the provided updater object.

 #### `delete(key)`
+- If key references an object:
-Deletes the specified key and its value.
+  - Deletes the specified key and its value.
+- If key references an array and predicate is provided:
+  - Removes elements from the array at the specified key that match the predicate.

 #### `find(collection, predicate)`
-Finds an element in a collection that matches the predicate.
+Finds an element in the collection or array at the specified key that matches the predicate.

 #### `filter(collection, predicate)`
-Filters elements in a collection based on the predicate.
+Filters elements in the collection or array at the specified key based on the predicate.

+#### `push(key, value)`
+Pushes a value to the array at the specified key.

 ### License

 MIT